billyae/AIPI510-Final-Project/README.md

 **Source_data.py**: The main sourcing data code for this final project.
 It fetched the videos in AnnoMI-simple.csv with elder therapists and clients and get the conversation text and segmented audio from it.
 To make complement, it can scrape the conversation scripts and audio data from specific videos.
 I scraped the conversation scripts and audio data from videos in which elders are talking about some topics related to elder care problems or health problems.

 After fetch the conversation texts and the conversation audios, I use j-hartmann/emotion-english-distilroberta-base model for text emotion recognition to get the emotion label and score of text. j-hartmann/emotion-english-distilroberta-base is an emotional pre-trained recognition model on huggingface based on DistilRoBERTa architecture, a distilled version of the robust RoBERTa language model, optimized for tasks requiring efficient inference without significant performance loss.
 I use pretrained SenseVoice model for audio emotion recognition to get the emotion label.
 SenseVoice is a comprehensive speech foundation model developed to enhance multilingual voice understanding and its functions include speech emotion recognition.

+**test_Source_data.py**: Unit test File.

+**requirements.txt**: Requirements file.

 ## Requirements